McKinley Mosley

 McKinley: I was thrown off my tank.

-McKinley: No the tank I was a gunner you know right gunner and I was thrown off It ruptured my bladder and my back I gotta one dislocated disc In my back.
+McKinley: No, the tank I was a gunner, you know, right gunner, and I was thrown off.
+It ruptured my bladder and my back.
+I got over a hundred discs in my back.

 Interviewer: Have you been back to Korea?